 What is Web Design?

 Web design is the process of planning, conceptualizing, and arranging content online.
 Today, designing a website goes beyond aesthetics to include the website’s overall functionality.
-Web design also includes web apps, mobile apps, and user interface (UI) design, and user experience (UX).
+Web design encompasses everything from the overall look and feel of the website, the user interface (UI), the user experience (UX), and the site's performance including loading time and SEO.

 Finding Inspiration